 What you do:

-- Melt chocolate and butter in top of a double boiler.
+- Melt chocolate and butter on top of a double boiler.

-- Beat eggs in mixer until frothy.
+- Beat eggs in a mixer until frothy.
 Stir in sugar, melted chocolate mixture, and peppermint.

 - Sift flour with salt.
 Add to batter.
 Then toss in the nuts.
 Mix thoroughly.